How many phonemes are there in the English language?

 How many different ways are there to represent these sounds in written English?

-What is the difference between a phoneme and a syllable?
+What is the difference between a phoneme and a blend?

 What is a morpheme?

-These basic facts about the study of language –and the English language in particular – should be known and understood by all teachers, not just those who teach language as a subject.
-For teachers of reading they are essential.
-And there is much, much more to learn; yet how many teachers are even aware of this knowledge, let alone familiar with it?
-For an overview, we recommend the excellent short book by Professor Louisa Moats whose title we have appropriated for this post.
+How many of these questions could you answer?
+How many could your colleagues answer?
+These basic facts about the study of language – and the English language in particular – should be known and understood by all teachers, not just those who teach language as a subject.
+For teachers of English, and especially those who deliver reading interventions, extensive knowledge of language and its relationship to print is essential.
+For an overview of what is needed, we recommend the excellent short book by Professor Louisa Moats whose title we have appropriated for this post.

-That it was necessary to write such a book tells us something about the alarming problem of children passing through school without learning to read.
+That it was necessary to write such a book tells us something about the alarming problem of children passing through school without learning to read well.
 Given the very large amount of time children spend in education (about 11,000 hours), and the high proportion of children reading well below their age (about 20%), the quality of teaching reading in our schools must be questioned.
+This is a hard thing to do, but we owe it to our students.

+The issues go far beyond scores on reading tests and academic achievement.
 When students reach adolescence with unresolved reading problems, the situation has been complicated by their systematic experience of failure.
 Poor readers have much smaller vocabularies than their more literate peers.
 Weak guessing strategies need to be unlearned; those decoding skills that students do have are not yet fluent enough for the demands of the curriculum.
 Feeling less able than their peers, and at risk of humiliation in every lesson that might involve reading, these students often develop patterns of avoidant and escape behaviour.
 Anxiety about reading can provoke withdrawal into stubborn silence, or outbursts of anger.
-Teachers and schools respond much more quickly to poor behaviour than to poor reading, and the downward slide has begun.
+Lessons are disrupted and other students’ learning also suffers.
+Teachers and schools respond much more quickly to poor behaviour than to poor reading, and the downward slide has begun: the vast majority of students excluded from secondary school have serious literacy problems.

-Students at secondary school facing these issues need much more than punishment, sympathy or a disability label.
-They need a sharply focused intervention to address the legacy of an education built with limited expertise on weak strategies – a legacy which is entirely avoidable.
+Students facing these issues need much more than punishment, sympathy or a disability label.
+They need sharply focused intervention to address the legacy of an education built with limited expertise on weak strategies – a legacy which is entirely avoidable.
+The key to successful intervention is to build teachers’ knowledge of what to teach, and how to teach it, in the minimum of time.
+There is indeed an element of ‘rocket science’ to such a complex endeavour, but, as Moats says, there is no alternative.

 You may also be interested in: